Conditional Access insights and reporting

 Can I save my parameter selections?

 You can save your parameter selections at the top of the workbook by going to Azure Active Directory > Workbooks > Conditional Access Insights and reporting.
-Here you will find the workbook template, where you can edit the workbook and save a copy to your workspace, including the parameter selections, in My reports or Shared reports.
+Here you'll find the workbook template, where you can edit the workbook and save a copy to your workspace, including the parameter selections, in My reports or Shared reports.

 Can I edit and customize the workbook with additional queries?

 You can edit and customize the workbook by going to Azure Active Directory > Workbooks > Conditional Access Insights and reporting.
-Here you will find the workbook template, where you can edit the workbook and save a copy to your workspace, including the parameter selections, in My reports or Shared reports.
+Here you'll find the workbook template, where you can edit the workbook and save a copy to your workspace, including the parameter selections, in My reports or Shared reports.
 To start editing the queries, click Edit at the top of the workbook.

 For more information about Azure AD workbooks, see the article, How to use Azure Monitor workbooks for Azure Active Directory reports.